Employment Discrimination on the Basis of a Medical Condition

 It is illegal under both federal and state laws to discriminate against an employee based on his or her medical condition with regard to employment decisions.
 These decisions include hiring, firing, promoting, demoting, training and job assignments.
 Federal laws that protect against medical condition discrimination are the Family and Medical Leave Act (FMLA) and Americans with Disabilities Act (ADA).

-The FMLA applies to all medical conditions of covered employers, requiring an employer to grant medical leave to an employee under specific circumstances.
+The FMLA applies to all medical conditions of covered employees, requiring an employer to grant medical leave to an employee under specific circumstances.
 The ADA makes it unlawful for an employer to discriminate based on disability, which is defined as a mental or physical impairment that significantly restricts a major life function.
 Not all medical conditions are disabilities, and there are times when therapy or care for a medical condition will remove an employee’s impairment, but there are many circumstances when ADA does apply to a medical condition.

 When Does FMLA Apply?